chandukh2006/Mastering-Lambda-Realtime/DAY-001/README.md

 # 🔐 IAM Access Key Security Automation (Lower Environments Only)

-> **Automated detection, alerting, and deactivation of stale IAM access keys using AWS Lambda, EventBridge, SNS, and IAM**
+> Automated detection, alerting, and deactivation of stale IAM access keys using AWS Lambda, EventBridge, SNS, and IAM.

 ---

-## 📌 Overview
+# 📌 Overview

-This project implements an **end-to-end AWS security automation** that continuously audits IAM access keys and **automatically deactivates keys that exceed a defined age threshold**.
+This project implements an **end-to-end AWS security automation** that continuously audits IAM access keys and automatically deactivates keys that exceed a defined age threshold.
 It also sends **real-time notifications** to security and DevOps teams whenever an action is taken.

-The solution is intentionally designed for **lower environments only** (sandbox, dev, pre-prod) where developers often generate temporary IAM access keys and forget to rotate or delete them — a common **security and compliance risk**.
+The solution is intentionally designed for **lower environments only** (sandbox, dev, pre-prod) where developers often generate temporary IAM access keys and forget to rotate or delete them — creating potential security risks.

 ---

-## 🚨 Why This Matters (Problem Statement)
+# 🚨 Why This Matters

 In real-world cloud environments:

 - Developers create IAM access keys for testing
-- Keys remain active far beyond their intended lifespan
+- Keys remain active longer than intended
 - Long-lived credentials increase the risk of:
   - Credential leakage
   - Unauthorized access